damianhakert/damianhakert.github.io/source/_posts/2015-01-20-github-enterprise-vs-gitlab-enterprise-edition.markdown

 # Focuses on enterprise needs

-GitLas was created as a tool for larger organizations from the start.
+GitLab was created as a tool for larger organizations from the start.
 We want to keep it as simple as possible but not simpler.
 You should be able to participate in issues without getting read access to the repository.
 Some branches are more important than feature branches and should be [protected against force pushes](https://about.gitlab.com/2014/11/26/keeping-your-code-protected/).